SAP-docs/preview.developer.concur.com/src/api-guides/profile/identity-search.md

 "filter": "addresses[type ne \"work\"]"
 ```

-2. `or` may not be nested within Complex Groupings.
+Filters may not nest `or` inside parentheses within Complex Groupings.

 ```json
 "filter": "emails[value ew \"@sap.com\" and (type eq \"home\" or type eq \"work\")]"
 ```

-3. Duplicate attributes may not be conjoined with `and` inside of Complex Grouping.
+Duplicate attributes may not be conjoined with `and` inside of Complex Grouping.

 ```json
 "filter": "emails[value ew \"@concur.com\" and value ew \"@sap.com\"]"